Crocothemis

 subfamily Sympetrinae (darters).
 Various species of this genus occur in southern Europe, Africa, Asia, Australia and the Southwest Pacific.
 They are generally small to medium-sized dragonflies.

 These dragonflies are often noticed due to their colours.
 Males are generally very brightly coloured, ranging from totally red in several species, to the rich blue of Australia's C. nigrifrons.
 As with many Libellulid species, the females tend to be dull brown or orange.

 Like most libellulids they tend to perch on sticks, reeds or stones near water, flying out to catch insects then returning to their perch.

+Etymology

+The genus name Crocothemis is derived from the Greek κρόκος (krokos, "crocus", the source of saffron) and -themis, from Greek Θέμις (Themis), the goddess of divine law, order and justice.
+In early odonate taxonomy, names ending in -themis were introduced by Hagen and were widely used for dragonflies.
+The name refers to the amber colouration at the base of the wings.

 Species

 The genus contains the following species: